Socio-cultural activists come out in support of actor rape case survivor

 In the wake of allegations against the procedures in the trial court

-Socio-cultural and political activists from across the State got together at the Kerala Sahitya Akademi hall here on Wednesday to express solidarity with the survivor in the actor-rape case.
+Socio-cultural and political activists from across the State got together at the Kerala Sahitya Akademi hall in Thrissur on Wednesday to express solidarity with the survivor in the actor-rape case.

 The speakers at the meeting expressed concern over the way the judicial system has been dealing with rape cases.